trychlos/pwix-toggle-switch/README.md

 Why this package?

 Well because we cannot just copy a Blaze component in each and every package or application which would need it:
-- first, because this vwould be bad as just duplicating code and thus bugs
+- first, because this is always a bad idea to just duplicate code, as this obviously also duplicates maintenance efforts and bugs
 - second, because Blaze has a single namespace per application, and so refuses to have a duplicated component name.

 ## Usage